barteljan/VISPER/README.md

 If you want to know more about the Wireframe you can find this information [here](#wireframe), but let's finish the WireframeApp creation for the moment.

-In the next step you have to tell your VisperApp which UINavigationController should be used for navigation and routing.
+In the next step you have to tell your WireframeApp which UINavigationController should be used for navigation and routing.
 We need just one line for that ....

 ```swift